dbwrush/CollectCallMappingKit/README.md

 Controls switching to other levels, including game-ending transitions:

 - `destinationMapFilePath`: Path to the next level.
+Enter "modpath/" for the folder your custom map is in.
+Example: "modpath/dialogues/example.json".
 - `destinationX`: Player's x-axis upon switching.
 - `destinationY`: Player's y-axis upon switching.